 [3n]8.3.5.7 [m]Annual Percentage Rate

 Regulation Z § 1026.40(d)(6) [§ 226.5b(d)(6)] provides that a recent APR will be provided.
-For fixed rate plans, a recent APR is one that has been in effect under the plan within the twelve months prior to the date the disclosures are provided to the consumer.
-For variable rate plans, a recent APR is the most recent index value and margin provided in the historical table or a more recent rate.
+For fixed-rate plans, a recent APR is one that has been in effect under the plan within the twelve months prior to the date the disclosures are provided to the consumer.
+For variable-rate plans, a recent APR is the most recent index value and margin provided in the historical table or a more recent rate.

 Consumers also must be told that the APR does not include costs other than interest.
 Unfortunately, consumer testing suggests that consumers do not understand this disclosure.
 When the APR is required to be disclosed with a number, the term must be more conspicuous than the other required disclosures.